hardikason/developertest/README.md

   address IP, I have added IP setting at the backend configuration to check with specific IP address.
   • After deploy website to server, remote address will be customers respective IP address.

-3. When a product is added to the cart, perform a check to make sure it can be ordered.
+**3. When a product is added to the cart, perform a check to make sure it can be ordered.**

 Status : Covered
   • If product is blocked from UK, error message will be displayed while adding to cart.
   • If product is eligible, then product will be added to cart successfully.